 Cookiebot CMP scans your website to find all cookies and similar tracking technologies, then automatically blocks all until your users choose which categories of cookies to activate.

-Our cookie declaration includes the option for a Do Not Sell My Personal Information link – offering full compliance with the GDPR/ePR and CCPA.
+The cookie declaration includes the option for a Do Not Sell Or Share My Personal Information link, as required by the CCPA and CPRA.

 WordPress is a hugely popular website management tool.
 You might yourself use WordPress as a tool for your website.